-Build a computer system, external to the switch that can be used to oversee and administer the operations of the switch as shown in figure 9.
+Build a computer system, external to the switch that can be used to oversee and administer the operations of the switch.
 This system should support several "target" switches at a time through collecting MEASUREMENT and provisioning related data from these switches.
-Switch control functions, such as those helpful to provide human oversight of System Integrity [7] should be included in this system.
+Switch control functions, such as those helpful to provide human oversight of SYSTEM INTEGRITY [Hanm2002] should be included in this system.